Pakistani rupee: Exchange rate

-2008 was termed a disastrous year for the rupee after the elections: between December 2007 and August 2008, it lost 23% of its value, falling to a record low of Rs.79/20 against the US dollar.
-The major reasons for this depreciation were huge current and trade accounts deficits that had built up since the credit boom in Pakistan after 2002.
-Due to rising militancy in the Khyber Pakhtunkhwa province and its tribal areas, foreign direct investment began to fall, and the structural problems of the balance of payment were exposed; foreign exchange reserves fell disastrously to as low as US$2 billion.
+2008 was termed a disastrous year for the rupee after the elections: between December 2007 and August 2008, it lost 23% of its value, falling to a record low of Rs.79/20 against the US dollar, due to fears that President Pervez Musharraf would be impeached for his role in the 1999 Pakistani coup d'état.

-The rupee continued to slowly decline until the start of 2018 when it began to rapidly devalue.
-The crash worsened midway through 2021, with the Pakistani rupee losing almost half its value between May 2021 and May 2023.
-This is largely attributed to political instability, devastating flooding, and a debt crisis.

 The Pakistani rupee gained value from the end of September until mid-October 2023, when Pakistan's Federal Investigation Agency embarked on a country-wide raid on exchange companies involved in illegal dollar transactions, which involved the buying and selling of dollars through informal channels without documentation.
 Since then, the Pakistani rupee became the best-performing currency of September 2023 against the US dollar.